• Skip to primary navigation

 • Dried Cranberries – look in the bulk bins for best value.
 You can use apple juice sweetened or cane sugar sweetened cranberries.
 If you like the tartness of cranberries, you can opt for unsweetened.
 As an alternative, try these Roasted Beets!
 A delicious sub for cranberries in this salad!

 • Blue Cheese – there are dozens of varieties of blue cheese.
-For this salad, I like a classic blue cheese from Rogue Creamery or you can sub goat cheese for a more delicate flavor.
-I like Cypress Grove Humbolt fog.
+For this salad, I like a classic blue cheese or sub goat cheese for a more delicate flavor.
 English stilton is also a tasty choice.
 If following a vegetarian diet, check the label to ensure no animal rennet is included in the cheese making process.

 1. Maple buttermilk dressing in a glass container.
 2. Ingredients for Maple Buttermilk Dressing.

-You may be wondering what dressing goes with apple cranberry salad.
 While we love a good balsamic dressing, this maple buttermilk dressing is like the “little black dress” of salad dressings where it pairs easily with a variety of salad ingredients.
 The addition of maple syrup, offers a a hint of sweet with a fall and winter feel.
-Here’s what you’ll need to make it (see recipe card for details):

 1. chopped apples on a cutting board.
 2. sliced red onion on a cutting board.